xtrip15/akash-deploy-spa/README.md

 ### Step 7 - Updating Image Code

-This is something I could not find easily but the guys at discord were super helpful.
 As would happen, there will be changes to image and code will need an update.
 To do so:

 1) Build new docker image, tag it to new version and push it to dockerhub.
 Then update deploy.yml to reference the updated dockerhub version.